 Classic apple crisp, spiked with Fireball whiskey for a boozy kick!
 This Fireball Apple Crisp is loaded with sweet cinnamon-y apples, topped with buttery, brown sugar streusel, and the Fireball whiskey does not go unnoticed.
+It adds so much cinnamon flavor!
+This Fireball Apple Crisp is the only kinda apple crisp you’ll ever want!

 I based this Fireball Apple Crisp recipe from my Apple & Tart Cherry Crisp.
 That’s been my go-to apple crisp recipe for about a decade, and so it makes for a great starting point for another apple crisp variation.
 The apples bake up soft and nicely spiced.
 They bake in a bath of apple cider, so it enhances the flavor of the apples.
 I love the cherries in that recipe because they are tart, but sweet, and they get very plump and juicy as they bake.